parraser/videogame_project/doc/sprint2/sprint2.md

 1. Documentation

 User stories and priorities were already set prior to this meeting, from sprint 1.
-Two meetings well held:
+Two meetings were held:

-(1) For the first meeting all group members joined after our 9-11am Csc358 class in the library.
-Plans and ideas that was discussed were the following:
+(1) For the first meeting all group members joined after our 10-12am CSC301 class in the library.
+The plans and ideas that was discussed were the following:

 -------------------------------------------------

 1) We discussed on what we wanted to present for sprint 2, and our product owner Brian decided to present a demo of our game.
-This demo has to have a functional menu screen, 2 controlable players, with different maps to present.
+This demo has to have a functional menu screen, 2 controllable players, with different maps to present.
 2) We selected the User stories that were necessary to fulfill our goals; User stories 3, 7, 11, 12, 21, 22, 23, 25, 26 and 27.
-3) We followed the strategy used for sprint 1 for takling the user stories.
+3) We followed the strategy used for sprint 1 for tackling the user stories.
 Discuss our strength and weaknesses to appropriately give each user stories a corresponding team of 2 to 3 people.
-4) For User story 3, 26 and 11, all three stories are very connected.
-Focused on the functionality and design of the map, we decided that Gabriello and John will be the group working on it.
-Gabriello focused on the map desings and wall obejects, while John focused on the handeling of the view for the map.
+4) For User stories 3, 26 and 11, all three stories were very connected.
+They focused on the functionality and design of the map, we decided that Gabriello and John will be the group working on it.
+Gabriello focused on the map designs and wall objects, while John focused on the handling on the view for the map.
-5) For User story 7 and 12, both stories focused on a menu screen, how it looks, works and any other features.
+5) For User stories 7 and 12, both stories focused on a menu screen, how it looks, works and any other features.
 We decided that Brian, and Sergio will be the group working on it.
-Sergio worked on the screen and display seen by the user, Brian worked on the navigation and functionality of the buttons.
+Sergio worked on the screen and display seen by the user, while Brian worked on the navigation and functionality of the buttons.
 6)  For User story 21, 25 and 27, all three stories focused on the player and its actions on the game.
 We decided that Gaganjot, Gabriello and John will be the group working on it.
 John, having previously worked on the player class worked on some fixes for it in user story 21.
-Meanwhile Gabriello and Gaganjot worked on building and implementing the second player for the game.
+Meanwhile, Gabriello and Gaganjot worked on building and implementing the second player for the game.
-7)  For User story 23, a important story that is focused on the wall to player relationship through collision, we decided that Brandon,Tanay and Gaganjot will be working on it.
+7)  For User story 23, an important story that is focused on the wall to player relationship through collision, we decided that Brandon,Tanay and Gaganjot will be working on it.
 This is due to the fact that all have past experience in Java class implementation and have an understanding on how to implement it.
 8)  For User story 22, a story that is focused on movement of the player, we decided that Gabriello will work on it.
 Since he showed an passionate interest in implementing it as an extra feature.
 ------------------------------------------------
 (2) For the second meeting we checked everyone's progress on user stories.
-Provided help and advice to those who were behind on their work.
+We provided help and advice to those who were behind on their work.

 When all of these user stories are fulfilled, we will have a functioning, a menu screen that will take you to a 2 player game with object collision by the due date of the presentation.